pattithi/WebAPI/Readme.md

-WebAPI
+Web API Using ASP.Net Core

-- [.json] Use with Postman
-- [WebAPI.bak] Use with SQL Server
+[.json] Use with Postman.
+[WebAPI.bak] Use with SQL Server.
+Both in [Source] folder.

-Program
 - Visual Studio 2017
+- .NET Core 2.2
 - SQL Server 2014
 - Postman 7.16.1